AI CODE REVIEW

 Respect the reviewer's time.
 No one wants to review a 1,000-line PR.

-Handling Code Review at Scale
+Handling Code Reviews at Scale

 When your team grows, code reviews can turn into a huge chore.
 PRs pile up, reviews take forever, and important feedback gets lost in the noise.
 It's like trying to drink from a firehose.
 But here's the good news: you don't have to drown.
 With the right tools and strategies, you can scale your code review process without breaking a sweat.